philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to network at conferences, and make the most out of conferences in general
 * How to find collaborators, and how to approach them
 * How to get a team of international collaborators in different time-zones to contribute to a paper, and how to get them to keep a project alive
+* How to find industry collaborators, and how to keep them happy

 # Publishing